jasonmacduffie/Nephelai/README.md

 ### Cthonians

-These exotic monsters are direct servants of the Archons, and cannot persist in Ksylia for prolonged periods.
-Seeing them in the open is a sure sign of a Cthonic Breach.
+These exotic monsters originate in Cthonia, and cannot persist in Ksylia for prolonged periods.
+Summoners aligned with an Archon may temporarily summon a Cthonian as an ally in battle, without a Cthonic Breach.
+However, seeing any of these monsters wandering in the open without a summoner is a sure sign of a Cthonic Breach.

 #### Lykoids